2010 Stavropol bomb blast: Incident

 The explosion happened outside the Stavropol Concert Hall 15 minutes prior to the popular Chechen dance show Vainakh due to perform there.
 Chechen President Ramzan Kadyrov has been openly photographed with them.

 Explosives compared to 200 to 250 grams of TNT were used.
 It is said that steel pellets were placed in a carton of juice to make the bomb.
 The bomb was then detonated by a remotely controlled device.

 The theatre was locked down by police.
 Two corpses were visible by the exit.
 Many of those wounded are hurt in critical ways and areas.
 Many of those taken to hospital were detained there and died from their wounds during the night hours.
 A ten-year-old girl died in a regional hospital to bring the death toll to six.
 Another unidentified person followed her at a later stage to make it seven dead.

 Investigations

 The incident was investigated under Russia's terrorism laws, and around 70 people were immediately questioned about the incident.
 Weapons were located at the homes of some of those questioned, though no one immediately admitted to carrying out the attack.
 Initial speculation placed blame on Islamists, neo-Nazis and skinheads.

 Response

 Mayor of Stavropol, Nikolai Paltsev, said an as yet undecided sum of money would be given to the families of those who lost their lives.
 The federal budget would also assist, he said.
 Stavropol Territory Governor, Valery Gayevsky, described it as an attempt at "shattering national unity".

-The United States Department of State's Coordinator for counterterrorism, Daniel Benjamin, offered condolences "on behalf of the American people" following the attack, saying that both countries "suffered from terrorist attacks" and that they "should expand their cooperation in the fight against terrorism".